-My roles as a Year 5 teacher and leader of STEM, as well as being the parent of two children, ages 8 and 12, has led me to think quite a lot about E-Safety.
+My roles as a Year 5 teacher and leader of Computing, as well as being the parent of two children, ages 11 and 15, has led me to think quite a lot about Online-Safety.

 Digital media provides opportunities for people to explore, connect, create and learn.
-While we want children to be inspired and to take these opportunities, we also want them to be aware of potential pitfalls such as cyber bullying, anxiety about self-image, the permanency of online presence and difficulty in managing screen time.
+While we want children to be inspired and to take these opportunities, we also want them to be aware of potential pitfalls, such as difficulty in managing screen time, online relationships and bullying, anxiety about self-image, misinformation and the permanency of an online presence.

 Although it is important to set boundaries for children, each day they are becoming more independent.
-Like learning to swim or cross the road, the best way to keep children safe online is to help them develop the skills necessary to do so.
-Ideally, our aim is to empower children to think critically, behave safely, and participate responsibly.
+Like learning to swim or crossing the road, the best way to keep children safe online is to help them develop the skills necessary to do so.

 - Self-image and identity